 With whom do we share your personal data?

-We may allow our staff, volunteers, consultants, or other providers acting on our behalf (for example, our website hosts) to access and use your personal information for the purposes for which you have provided it to us.
-If we do this, we will not give those individuals/organizations any rights to use your personal information (or to contact you) except in accordance with this policy.
+We may allow our staff, volunteers, consultants, or other providers acting on our behalf (for example, our Website hosts) to access and use your personal data for the purposes for which you have provided it to us.
+If we do this, we will not give those individuals/organizations any rights to use your personal data (or to contact you) except in accordance with this Privacy Notice.

-Personal information may be shared with other non-affiliated third parties, including:
+Personal data may be shared with other non-affiliated third parties, including:

 - service providers which perform certain services on behalf of PJI, pursuant to our direction, or as directed or consented to by you, including providers of word processing, translation, photocopying and document review;